-- Emotional problems as a result of chronic pain, loss of sleep, and difficulty expressing how you feel.
+- Emotional problems resulting from chronic pain, loss of sleep, and difficulty expressing how you feel.

 How is it treated?

-The first goal of treating neuropathic pain is to identify the underlying disease or condition that is responsible for the pain, and to treat it, if possible.
-Your doctor will then try to relieve pain, help you maintain typical abilities despite pain, and improve your quality of life.
+The first goal of treating neuropathic pain is identifying the underlying disease or condition responsible for the pain and treating it, if possible.
+Your doctor will then try to relieve pain, help you maintain specific abilities despite the pain, and improve your quality of life.